mefferr/MT5-Ledger/README.md

 > *"Most people don't avoid action - they avoid evidence."*

-P&L is a fucking degenerate metric for low-IQ monkeys.
+P&L is a degenerate metric for low-IQ monkeys.
 It conflates execution quality with leverage exposure, producing a retarded number that tells you absolutely nothing about whether your process actually works.
 A retard netting $5,000 on a 50-pip scalp at 10 lots has demonstrated exactly zero edge - they've simply borrowed variance from a fat tail they don't even understand.
 They are gambling.
-A trader netting $100 on 1,000 pips at 0.01 lots has demonstrated a repeatable edge that scales linearly with capital.
+A trader netting $100 on 1,000 pips at 0.01 lots has possibly demonstrated a repeatable edge that scales linearly with capital.

 Dollar P&L is **cheap talk for losers**.
 Pips are **costly signals**.
 The market doesn't give a single fuck what you claim your edge is or how much money you made yesterday.
 It only respects the un-fakeable cost you paid to extract directional distance from the noise.
 The GOYA framework completely nukes the dollar signs and evaluates what actually matters: **raw pip extraction, risk management, and emotional control.**